TheGreatestPretender/Jesus-chooses-your-food/README.md

 - [] !womp: will tts some sad sounds
 - [x] !secret: Michael says "we love you"
 - [x] If bot is asked too many questions in a the matter of 1 minute, play this sound clip: https://www.youtube.com/watch?v=aWs_tIvG2G8
+- [] Replace Dabbot / Vexera <em> this will take a while... </em>
+- [] !remindme: when the user types this along with what they want to be reminded of AS WELL AS the time/timezone of when to remind them